roshan20-lab/Shock-Analyzer/README.md

 # Shock Analyzer

-Shock Analyzer is a Python-based desktop application for processing shock-tube experimental measurements.
+Shock Analyzer is a Python-based desktop application for processing and keeping a record of shock-tube experimental measurements.

 ## Features